linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 24 Investment-Oriented Life Insurance.md

 In February 2001, Loews Cineplex Entertainment Corp., the largest publicly traded U.S. movie theater chain, and one of the largest movie theater chains in the world, filed for Chapter 11 Bankruptcy.
 At the same time, it signed a letter of intent with Oaktree Capital Management, LLC and the Onex Corporation to sell Loews Cineplex and its subsidiaries to the investor group.
 This was a "pre-packaged" bankruptcy where the debtor agrees in advance to a plan of reorganization before formerly filing for Chapter 11 Bankruptcy.

-The letter agreement proposed that Onex and Oaktree convert their distressed debt holdings of about  $250 million of senior secured bank debt and$ 180 million of unsecured company bonds into 88\% of the equity of the reorganized company.
+The letter agreement proposed that Onex and Oaktree convert their distressed debt holdings of about  \$250 million of senior secured bank debt and\$ 180 million of unsecured company bonds into 88\% of the equity of the reorganized company.
 Unsecured creditors, including subordinated debtholders, would receive the other 12\% of equity.
 All existing equity interests would be wiped out by the reorganization.
 Last, the remaining holders of bank debt would receive new term loans as part of the bankruptcy process equal in recovery to about 98\% of the face amount of current debt.

 In this prepackaged example, Onex and Oaktree became the majority equity owners of Loews by purchasing its bank and subordinated debt.
 Furthermore, their bank debt was converted to a private equity stake because all public shares of Loews were wiped out through the bankruptcy proceedings.
 Loews two largest shareholders, Sony Corporation (40\% equity ownership) and Vivendi Universal SA (26\%) lost their complete equity stake in Loews.
 In effect, the bankruptcy proceeding transformed Loews from a public company to a private one.